 Configuring TLS for Secure Access

-To expose Windmill securely via HTTPS, we’ll employ cert-manager, ingress-nginx, and Let’s Encrypt.
+To expose Windmill securely via HTTPS, we’ll employ NGINX Gateway Fabric, cert-manager, and Let’s Encrypt using the Kubernetes Gateway API.

-Use the following commands to install ingress-nginx and cert-manager:
+Use the following commands to install the Gateway API CRDs, NGINX Gateway Fabric, and cert-manager:

 helm repo add jetstack https://charts.jetstack.io